 These are just a few places where a wireless router finds maximum use.

-This article sums up the reviews for the 8 best wifi routers for a home in India.
-We have researched and reviewed the top brands available in the market and ranked them on various factors and presented the best routers for home, small to big offices, gaming etc.
+This article sums up the reviews for the best wifi routers for a home in India.
+I have researched and reviewed the top brands available in the market and ranked them on various factors and presented the best routers for home, small to big offices, gaming etc.

-Also, read the detailed reviews in the section below.
+Also, read the detailed reviews in the section below with the unboxing videos ;).
 Also, don’t forget to scroll down to read the buyer’s guide and FAQs to help you buy the best wifi router.

 |Light Usage : (For casual browsing, Video Streaming)|